-What was essential, then, about Hilbert's foundation of geometry was that here, from the beginning and for the first time, in the laying down of the axiom system, the separation of the mathematical and logical realm from the spatial-intuitive realm, and thereby from the epistemological foundation of geometry, was completely carried out and expressed with complete rigor <mit voller Schärfe>.
+What was essential, then, about Hilbert's foundation of geometry was that here, from the beginning and for the first time, in the laying down of the axiom system, the separation of the mathematical and logical realm from the spatial-intuitive realm, and thereby from the epistemological foundation of geometry, was carried out completely and brought to rigorous expression.

 To be sure, in the introduction to his book Hilbert does express the thought that laying down the axioms for geometry and the investigation of their relationships is a task that amounts "to the logical analysis of our spatial intuition," and likewise he remarks in the first section that each single of these groups of axioms expresses "certain basic facts of our intuition which belong together."
-But these statements are located completely outside the axiomatic development $\langle Aufbau \rangle$ , which is carried out without any reference to spatial intuition.
+But these statements are located completely outside the axiomatic development, which is carried out without any reference to spatial intuition.

-A rigorous axiomatic grounding $\langle Begründung \rangle$ of geometry has of course always to satisfy the demands that the proofs should exclusively appeal to what is formulated in the axioms, but that they must not draw, in any way, on spatial intuition.
-More recently, it was especially Pasch who, in his foundation of geometry, has emphazised satisfying this demand $\langle auf die$ Durchfürhung dieser Idee Gewicht gelegt hat > and has done so in a consistent way $\langle und ihr auch vollständig entsprochen hat >$ .
+A strict axiomatic grounding of geometry has of course always to satisfy the demand that the proofs should exclusively appeal to what is formulated in the axioms, and that they not draw, in any way, on spatial intuition.
+In recent times, it was especially Pasch who, in his foundation of geometry,3 emphazised the importance of this requirement and has done so in a consistent way.